Type-Zero/django-training/training/0-PythonAndVirtualenv.md

 $ workon dev_python
 ```

-A virtual environment inherit all the 'pip' packages from the system-wide python application, but all packages installed within this environment will only be available to it.
+A virtual environment inherits all the 'pip' packages from the system-wide Python installation, but all packages installed within this environment will only be available to it.
 For example, let's install the famous 'pytz' package (a package to handle time zone-aware DateTime objects) in our development environment:
 ```bash
 (dev_python)$ pip install pytz
 ```

-A 'pip freeze' command will then list the installed packages:
+A 'pip freeze' command will list the installed packages:
 ```bash
 (dev_python)$ pip freeze
 ```
 As expected, our newly installed package appears in the list.
 Now, leave the environment with ```deactivate``` and run the same ```pip freeze``` command: the package is not installed globally.
+That's the idea.

-Our 'dev_python' environment is based on version 2 of Python, which is the default for virtualenvwrapper, but you can create a virtual environment based on Python 3 using the '-p' option:
+Our 'dev_python' environment is based on version 2 of Python, which is the default for virtualenvwrapper, but you can create a virtual environment based on any version of Python using the '-p' option:

 ```bash
 $ mkvirtualenv -p python3 dev_python3